More than a melody: How music therapy brings comfort and connection at Hennick Bridgepoint

 Supporting the whole person

 Family members also notice a difference.
-One parent of a patient in the complex continuing care unit says the first indications of improvement came through sound.
-“The first day my son hummed along, I knew we were making progress,” the parent wrote.
-Later, the son began turning his head toward the door when he heard the therapist’s voice in the hall, moving his feet in time to the music, rediscovering memory and movement through rhythm.
+One parent shared that the earliest signs of improvement came through sound.
+“The first day my child hummed along, I knew we were making progress,” the parent wrote.
+Over time, the patient began responding to the therapist’s voice and moving with the rhythm.
+Through music, moments of connection and recognition began to return.

 The sound of philanthropy in action